kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

             styles.css
 ```

-temp folder styles.css contains only `@import` commands to import all of partial css files
+styles folder styles.css contains only `@import` commands to import all of partial css files

+temp folder styles.css is for browsers

 Once we have few more partial files, it is going to be easier to see how useful this workflow is.